RxLaboratory/Duik/src-docs/docs/getting-started/preamble.md

     Notes provide more details or secondary information.

 !!! tip
-    Tips are advices or ideas to improve your work with Duik or After Effects.
+    Tips are suggestions or ideas to improve your work with Duik or After Effects.

 !!! warning
     Warnings highlight important information you shouldn't miss.